BernLeWal/htl-sew-java/README.md

 ## Module 6: Enhanced Programming Concepts

+### patterns.gameloop
+ * __TetrisDemo__ implements the tetris game using a simple form of the gameloop behavioral pattern with a Swing/AWT user interface.

 ### patterns.mvvm
  * __TicTacToeDemo__ implements the tic-tac-toe game with a computer enemy.
     It shows how to use the MVVM-pattern together with a JavaFX FXML GUI.